protocol/research-website/content/posts/202105-berkeley/index.md

 A: There is no single way of integrating blockchains into the current web ecosystem.
 Different applications have different needs, and different platforms pose different requirements.
 Overall, blockchain technology offers a *layer of trust* between different participants in a system without third-parties or large providers having to orchestrate these relationships.
 This gives users the ability to become both clients and providers of a system, collaborating to provide large scale services without having to resort to large providers.
 Blockchain technology lowers the barriers for the deployment of new systems and disruptive applications.
 Individuals can collaborate to create new systems and compete against big tech providers.
 Additionally, this layer of trust offers the ability to deploy systems with an enhanced level of privacy and ownership for users.

 You can take [Filecoin](https://filecoin.io/) as an example of a decentralised and incentivised storage network.
 Miners provide storage and participate in the blockchain network, proving that they indeed keep data stored according to the deals they signed.
 Then, there are applications that can use the base storage layer on which to build different features, optimisation, and functionality.
-For instance, there can be file storage applications, similar to the cloud services that we have today: see for instance Chainsafe’s [Files](https://files.chainsafe.io/), or video storage and streaming services: see [file.video](https://file.video).
+For instance, there can be file storage applications, similar to the cloud services that we have today: see for instance Chainsafe’s [Files](https://files.chainsafe.io/), or video storage and streaming services such as [file.video](https://file.video).
 If any of those businesses shut down, the users’ data will still be available on the Filecoin network -- of course, without the functionality and features that the applications provide.

 *Q: Is there only one IPFS?
 Or are there variants like the several different blockchains?*